ccanvas/libccanvas/README.md

 ### Auto self destruct

 When `Client` goes out of scope, it will automatically call `drop` of self - thus removing it from the ccanvas session, avoiding the situation of a "ghost component".

+## Contribution

+Feel free to add implementation of your own API/bindings/functionalities to this crate under a non-default feature gate.